LukeShortCloud/rootpages/src/openstack.rst

 Versions
 ~~~~~~~~

-Each OpenStack release starts with a letter, chronologically starting
-with A. These are usually named after the city where one of the recent
-development conferences were held.
-The major version number of OpenStack
-represents the major version number of each software in that release.
+Each OpenStack release starts with a letter, chronologically starting with A. These are usually named after the city where one of the recent development conferences were held.
+The major version number of OpenStack represents the major version number of each software in that release.
 For example, Ocata software is versioned as ``15.X.X``.
-A new release
-comes out about every 6 months and is supported for 1 year before
-becoming end-of-life (EOL).
+A new release comes out after about 6 months of development.
+After a release, phase 1 of support provides bug fixes for 6 months.
+Then phase 2 starts for the next 6-12 months that will only provide major bug fixes.
+Phase 3 only provides security patches for the now end-of-life (EOL) release.
+Each release is typically supported for 1 year before becoming EOL.
+[85]

 Releases: